mikkoluu0/build-ai/README.md

     x_test = np.delete(test_input, num_cols - 1, axis=1)
     y_test = test_input[:, -1]

-    # print out the linear regression coefficients
-    print(c)

-    # this will print out the predicted prics for the apartments in the test data set
+    # this will print out the predicted prices for the apartments in the test data set
     print(x_test @ c)

 main()